 BoomersNextStep.com explores this smorgasbord, from job search to creating a laptop lifestyle, from travel adventures to pursuing your passions, as we look at how the baby boomer generation can reinvent and reward themselves.

 We have chosen the path of a hybrid lifestyle retirement.
+We enjoy the freedom of retirement, but we also enjoy the stimulation of our work.
 We have an online business that we can do anywhere in the world, bringing in additional income to fund our travel, our sailing and our other lifestyle choices.
-We both love having the additional mental stimulation of learning new skills and meeting new people through our business.
+We both love having the additional mental challenge of learning new skills and meeting new people through our business.